SoftwareGuy/Ignorance/README.md

 ### Previous hall of fame:
 -   [FSE_Vincenzo](https://github.com/Vincenz099): Providing insight into proper
     usage of ENET, rebuttal, improvements, etc.

 -   [shiena](https://github.com/shiena): Pull requests for bug fixes and oversights.

 -   [Draknith](https://github.com/FizzCube): Testing and mapping
     Reliable/Unreliable channels in Mirror to ENET Channels, testing.

-### And last but not least...
--   [nxrighthere](https://github.com/nxrighthere): Helped debug some things in early versions of Ignorance, before blacklisting everyone on the Mirror team from his repos.
-His funeral.
+-   [nxrighthere](https://github.com/nxrighthere): Helped debug some things in early versions of Ignorance, author of the upstream ENet-CSharp repository my fork is based on